ccc-frankfurt/aisel-hands-on/README.md

 ####	Color calibration

 ### Robust estimates example - Pedestrian Tracker
+<p>A A pedestrian tracker example is used to demonstrates the workflow for robust change detection and quantitiave model-based performance measures.</p>
-based on the PHD Thesis of Michael Greiffenhagen: "Engineering, Statistical Modeling and Performance Characterization of a Real-Time Dual Camera Surveillance System", Erlangen, 2001
+Based on the PHD Thesis of Michael Greiffenhagen: "Engineering, Statistical Modeling and Performance Characterization of a Real-Time Dual Camera Surveillance System", Erlangen, 2001
 1. [Illumination invariant measure](notebooks/PedestrianDetector-IlluminInvMeasure.ipynb)
 2. [Background model in stationary environments and color based change detection](notebooks/PersonTracker-BackgroundModel.ipynb)